-Bluebird Botanicals’ products are not certified organic – but if you have a few minutes to follow along, we’d like to share with you why they’re even better.
+Bluebird Botanicals’ products are not certified organic – but if you have a few minutes to follow along, we’d like to share with you why.
 We also invite you to explore with us why the organic badge might not be the beacon of health we’ve all been led to believe it is.

 It all starts with the soil and plants.
 Bluebird’s partnering hemp farmers use organic farming methods completely free from chemicals.
 The care they take for the plants and the passion they have for the process shines through in the beautiful, robust taste of our hemp extracts.
 It’s strong, but the taste is gone in a few moments.
 That’s the sign of a potent, clean extract from healthy, vital plants.